 4. Stress as Another Factor

 It was also discovered that girls whose parents divorced at the age of 3 and 8, had more risk of precocious puberty.
 This indicates that stress during childhood increases the likelihood of early puberty.
-As New York Times explains, hard life means a necessity for earlier maturity.
+As the New York Times explains, a hard life means a necessity for earlier maturity.

 Although this is not backed up by scientific evidence.
 Besides avoiding environmental chemicals, stress, and obesity, and optimizing your levels of vitamin D, one of the best-known methods to prevent precocious puberty is regular exercise.